EricJobin/liri-node-app/README.md

 The following npm packages are required for this program:

-axios: ^0.19.0,
+axios: ^0.19.0,<br/>
-dotenv: ^8.0.0,
+dotenv: ^8.0.0,<br/>
-inquirer: ^6.5.0,
+inquirer: ^6.5.0,<br/>
-moment: ^2.24.0,
+moment: ^2.24.0,<br/>
 node-spotify-api: ^1.1.1

 A valid keys for Spotify, OMDB, and Bands in Town are also required.

 ## Program Operation

-After the required dependancies have been installed the program can be started by typing 'node liri.js' in the terminal.
+After the required dependencies have been installed the program can be started by typing 'node liri.js' in the terminal.

 Once this is done the user will be presented the following list of options: